rahull1616dass/UnityTest/README.md

  - The up-down button to change the Y axis of the selected object
  - The top right corner image is used to scale up and down the item
  - The delete button on the bottom of the editor UI to delete the selected object.
- - And on the top left corner the Undo button to undo the changes in current session
+ - On the top left corner the Undo button to undo the changes in current session
+ - And on the bottom left corner the AllAssetsRemove button is there to remove all the assets

 ## Working Approach
 The main 5 Managers classes here are